Denton URC ChapelLB 225220

 Ministers serving the Chapel used to be housed in a substantial Manse on Trunch Hill.
 A picture of it appears in the Old Photographs Page.
 This was demolished in the 1960s when the current buildings on the site were erected.
 The Chapel now shares a minister with the Emmanuel Church in Bungay.

-The list of ministers below is currently incomplete but the gaps will be filled in due course.
+The list of ministers below is currently incomplete but it is hoped that the gaps will be filled in due course.

 - 1806 - 1841 Edward Hickman